vladimir-laz/eco2ai_prototype/README.md

 ...

-# now, we want to create a new tracker for enw calculations
+# now, we want to create a new tracker for new calculations
 tracker = SberEmissionTrack.Tracker()
 # it's equivelent to:
 # tracker = SberEmissionTrack.Tracker(